ntucllab/CLImage_Dataset/README.md

 ### HIT Design

-Human Intelligence Task (HIT) is the unit of works in Amazon mTurk.
+Human Intelligence Task (HIT) is the unit of work in Amazon mTurk.
 We have several designs to make the submission page friendly:

-* Hyperlink to all the 10 problems that decrease the scrolling time
+* Hyperlink to all 10 problems that decrease the scrolling time
-* Example images of the superclasses for better understanding of the categories
+* Example images of the superclasses for a better understanding of the categories
 * Enlarge the tiny 32\*32 pixels images to 200\*200 pixels for clarity.

 ![](https://i.imgur.com/wg5pV2S.mp4)

 ## CLMicroImageNet10

-This Complementary labeled MicroImageNet10 dataset contains 3 human annotated complementary labels for all 5000 images in the training split of TinyImageNet200.
+This complementary labeled MicroImageNet10 dataset contains 3 human-annotated complementary labels for all 5,000 images in the training split of TinyImageNet200.
 The workers are from Amazon Mechanical Turk(https://www.mturk.com).
 We randomly sampled 4 different labels for 3 different annotators, so each image would have 3 (probably repeated) complementary labels.

-For more details, please visit our paper at link.
+For more details, please visit our paper at the link.

 ### Dataset Structure